dstanecki/zillow-housing-forecast/README.md

 ## 🔍 About

 This project uses historical Zillow data to forecast housing market trends.
+The data is smoothed and seasonally adjusted, meaning that it's been processed using a moving average to reduce short-term noise and seasonal effects.
 The app is built with Python and Flask, backed by a MariaDB database, and can be deployed in various environments using Docker Compose, Kubernetes, or AWS ECS Fargate.

 ## 🧱 Architecture